 - Friends of the Advocate: We are currently updating this program.
 Stay tuned!

-One way we hear from young people is through our Youth Advisory Panel.
+One way we hear from young people is through the OCYA Youth Council.
 The panel is a group of young people who are appointed for one, two or three years.
 They give advice, feedback and information to our office, and sometimes to other stakeholders, on a variety of matters.
-The number of panel members depends on what is best for the OCYA and the panel.
+Learn more about the OCYA Youth Council here.